gg582/asahi-npu/libs/asahi_ane_llm/README.md

 and the helper will reuse the assembled microcode while applying the explicit dimensions.
-Add `--emit-json-specs extracted_specs/` to decode the ANE metadata from the converted ONNX model and write `bundle.json`, `microcode.json`, `tile_desc.json`, and `weights.json` (when weights are present).
+Add `--emit-json-specs extracted_specs/` to decode the ANE metadata from the converted ONNX model and write `bundle.json`, `microcode.json`, `tile_desc.json`, and `weights.json`.
+When the original model does not carry tile descriptors or weights the helper still emits placeholder JSON files with empty base64 strings alongside the recorded tile descriptor size/count so you can fill in the data manually.
 The exported JSON documents reuse the formats consumed by `tools/build_microcode.py`, making it easy to round-trip an ONNX payload into editable metadata without crafting the files manually.